Emmanuel Botwe – Headteacher

 Caroline lives with her husband in Poynton, loves to travel and bake and is currently learning pottery.

-Helen Pugh – Associate Member of SLT (Director of Key Stage 3)
+Helen Pugh – Assistant Headteacher (Director of Key Stage 3)

 Helen was born and raised in Doncaster, South Yorkshire.
 She thoroughly enjoyed her education at the local comprehensive school, graduated from the University of Leeds with a degree in History in 1998 and completed her PGCE at Leeds University in 2000.
 She was lucky enough to work in a range of pastoral and curriculum leadership roles during the first 10 years of her career in an Outstanding all girls comprehensive school in Birmingham.
 Having moved North to be closer to family, she now lives in Macclesfield with her husband and two children.
 Helen shares a passion for UK and US politics with her husband, who also teaches at Tytherington, and has a core belief in comprehensive education.